↑

 Then fold the dough in half, place on a parchment lined baking sheet and unfold it.
 Add your fruit to within two inches of the edge.

-berry galette just before baking
+Berry galette just before baking

 Fold the edge up over the filling, forming loose pleats.
 Brush the top of the dough with egg white and sprinkle with more sugar over the crust and fruit.

-berry galette baked and cooling on baking sheet
+Berry galette baked, cooling on baking sheet

 Less than 30 minutes later, you have a beautiful pie that with a flaky, tasty crust and the fruit mixture makes its own syrupy sweet goodness, thanks to the sugar and flour.

-close up of blackberry galette
+Close up of blackberry galette

 You can obviously make this tart with any berries, whatever mixture you like.
 I made another galette the very next day and the dough that had been refrigerated overnight may have been even more flaky than the one I made the day of processing.
 Bring your refrigerated dough to room temperature for about 20-30 minutes, until it’s pliable enough to roll out.